Moses and His Ethiopian Wife Zipporah: Sources

-A c.
-1650 chalk drawing by Jordaens, according to Rubenshuis a preliminary study of the painting, depicts three figures: right, Moses, distinguished by two horns on his head; left, his brother Aaron, portrayed as a high priest wearing priestly vestments and holding a censer; and between them a woman, their sister Miriam.
+A chalk drawing of c.
+1650 by Jordaens, which according to the Rubenshuis is a preliminary study of the painting, depicts three figures: on the right, Moses, distinguished by two horns on his head; on the left, his brother Aaron, portrayed as a high priest wearing priestly vestments and holding a censer; and between them a woman, their sister Miriam.